 Yandex Metrica

 Yandex Metrica complies with GDPR standards and offers flexible privacy settings.
-It’s worth noting, however, that its parent company Yandex is based in Russia, which can raise concerns for businesses operating predominantly in Western markets.
+It’s worth noting, however, that its parent company Yandex, is based in Russia, which can raise concerns for businesses operating predominantly in Western markets.

 Verdict